apache/cordova-docs/www/docs/en/edge/guide/appdev/whitelist/index.md

 The whitelisting rules for Windows Phone 8 are found in the app's `config.xml` file.

-## Tizen Whitelisting

-Whitelisting rules are found in the app's `config.xml` file.
-The platform relies on the same `subdomains` attribute as the BlackBerry platform.
-(For more information on support, see Tizen's documentation on the [access element][9].)

 [wlp]: https://github.com/apache/cordova-plugin-whitelist
 [1]: http://www.w3.org/TR/widgets-access/
 [2]: http://google.com